Aditya0241/Spotify_Data_Engineering_Project/README.md

 ### **2. Transformation Phase**
 - **AWS Lambda (Data Transformation):**
-  - A second Lambda function (`spotify_data_transform`) is triggered when new raw data is added to S3.
+  - A second Lambda function (`spotify_transformtion_load`) is triggered when new raw data is added to S3.
   - It processes the raw JSON, extracts key fields (e.g., song name, artist, album, popularity), and converts them into **structured CSV files**.
   - The transformed data is stored in a separate **S3 bucket (`transformed_data`)**.